Ramanand-Yadav/ComputerVisionProjects/README.md

 * # [Gym Assistant : ](https://github.com/Ramanand-Yadav/ComputerVisionProjects/tree/main/GymAssistant)
     ## This is the ipynb file which needed to be run in jupyter notebook to check your push - ups count and up down counts.

-    * To run
-        * Open file in jypyter notebook
+    * Open jupyter notebook and run the project.
-        * Press shift + enter on each code block

     **output**